raovivek34/Introduction-to-R/README.md

 # Introduction-to-R
-Covers the basics of R programming language - helpful for learning R
+Covers the basics of R programming language - helpful for learning R.